Interested in working for us? – Click here to see our current vacancies, and to register on our careers portal.

 Who are we and what do we do?

-Cotswold Archaeology (CA) provides professional archaeological services to a wide variety of commercial clients, from house builders to quarry companies, as well as undertaking research projects.
+Cotswold Archaeology provides professional archaeological services to a wide variety of commercial clients, from house builders to major infrastructure teams, as well as undertaking research projects.
 We provide advice to developers during the planning process, gather background archaeological data, and undertake historical research, field survey, building and topographic surveys, excavation and analysis, and publication.
-We aim to bring the results of our work to the attention of as wide an audience as possible, through our website, social media, public talks, open days and displays, books and journals.
+We aim to bring the results of our work to the attention of as wide an audience as possible, through our website, social media, public talks, open days and displays, books, and journals.

-We employ over 150 professional staff on a full time basis, based in offices at Andover, Cirencester, Exeter, Milton Keynes and Suffolk.
+We employ over 300 professional staff on a full time basis, based in offices at Andover, Cirencester, Milton Keynes and Suffolk.
 During busy periods we often employ additional Field Archaeologists, including those seeking to gain valuable training and experience in commercial archaeological practice.
-Careers at CA are varied, and include archaeological fieldwork, post-excavation analysis, reporting and publication, illustration, survey and Geomatics, research and consultancy, and HR, finance and administration.
+Careers here are varied, and include archaeological fieldwork, post-excavation analysis, reporting and publication, illustration, survey and Geomatics, research and consultancy, and HR, finance, and administration.

 What are the career opportunities?